Emma Malabuyo: 2019

-In February Malabuyo was named to the team to compete at the 2019 City of Jesolo Trophy alongside Sunisa Lee, Shilese Jones, and Gabby Perea.
+In February, Malabuyo was named to the team to compete at the City of Jesolo Trophy alongside Sunisa Lee, Shilese Jones, and Gabby Perea.
 As a result, she was added back onto the national team.
-In Italy she helped the USA win gold in the team final and individually she won bronze in the all-around behind Lee and Liu Tingting of China, and won silver on balance beam behind reigning World Champion Liu and on floor exercise, behind teammate Lee.
+In Italy she helped the USA win gold in the team final, and individually won bronze in the all-around behind Lee and Liu Tingting of China, and won silver on balance beam behind reigning World Champion Liu and on floor exercise, behind teammate Lee.
 She also placed sixth on uneven bars.
+She finished third overall.

 In July, Malabuyo was going to compete at the 2019 U.S. Classic but broke her tibia and was out for the remainder of the season.

-In the fall Malabuyo signed her National Letter of Intent with UCLA, joining their team in the 2020–21 school year.

 2021

 Malabuyo returned to gymnastics at the 2021 Winter Cup.
-She competed on three events, including a sixth place finish on beam.
-At the National Championships Malabuyo finished fourth in the all-around.
+She competed in three events, including a sixth place finish on beam.
+At the National Championships she finished fourth in the all-around.
 As a result she was named to the national team and selected to compete at the upcoming Olympic Trials.
 At the Olympic Trials Malabuyo finished ninth in the all-around and was named as an alternate for the Olympic team.

+2023–24

+In 2023, it was announced that Malabuyo had decided to represent the Philippines, her grandparents' country, in international competition.
+She made her debut for them at the 2023 Asian Championships.
+On the first day of competition, she helped the Philippines finish fifth as a team.
+During event finals, Malabuyo won silver on floor exercise, the highest ever result for a Filipina gymnast at the Asian Championships at that time, and placed fifth on balance beam.

+In early 2024, Malabuyo competed at the Cairo World Cup where she won silver on floor exercise behind Mana Okamura of Japan.
+She remained on the UCLA gymnastics team and while seeking to qualify to represent the Philippines at the 2024 Summer Olympics in Paris.
+At the conclusion of the World Cup series, Malabuyo was ranked third on floor exercise and did not qualify via this pathway.
+In late May, she competed at the Asian Championships where she won bronze in the all-around behind Hu Jiafei and Qin Xinyi, both from China.
+As the highest ranking gymnast not part of a qualified team or having previously qualified as an individual, Malabuyo earned an Olympic berth to the 2024 Olympic Games in Paris.
+She also won gold on floor exercise in event finals.

+At the 2024 Olympics, she finished 41st in the all-around, placing 60th in uneven bars, 57th in balance beam, and 25th on floor exercise in qualifications.
+She did not advance to any finals.

+2025

+In 2025, Malabuyo competed at the World Championships in Jakarta.
+She competed on the balance beam and floor exercise, finishing 33rd for both apparatuses in qualifications.

-NCAA
+NCAA career

+Malabuyo committed to University of California, Los Angeles (UCLA) in 2017; in fall 2019 she signed her National Letter of Intent, joining the UCLA Bruins of the NCAA in the 2021–22 school year.